SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 The complete circuit should look like this.
 Try to power it on like that to see if everything works.
 Also attach the display module, because it has a relatively high power draw compared to the other components.
 ![proto2_power](proto2_power.jpg)
 *Note: I am using here two separate cells instead of the single 18650 one.
-Both should have the same capacity when doing so.*
+If using two separate cells, make sure they are of the same type and have the same rated capacity.*

 ### 3. Assembly